oldschoolroyale/O.C.P-certification-persional-notes/README.md

 ## Modules
 - jmod tool to create JMOD files and list the content of existing JMOD files. functions -> create|extract|list|describe|hash
 - jdeps --list-deps moduleA.jar -> it will list all the modules on which moduleA depends.
 It will show an error if moduleA requires any other application module.
+- Two classes -  **com.abc.payroll.Hourly** and **com.abc.payroll.Yearly** module abc.payroll{   exports com.abc.payroll; }  Since both the classes belong to com.abc.payroll package, exporting this package is the only option.

 ## Java functional interfaces and its methods
 - BiConsumer<T, U> - accept(T t, U u)